Railway accidents in South Australia: Snowtown, 1945

-Petwood, 1963

-On 24 August 1963 a runaway goods train derailed.

 Monteith, 1975

-On 10 March 1975 32 people were injured in the derailment of "The Overland" express.
+On 10 March 1975, 32 people were injured in the derailment of "The Overland" express.

 Crystal Brook, 1975

-On 24 October 1975 an engine-driver was injured when a goods train was derailed due to bridge being undermined and collapsing.
+On 24 October 1975, an engine-driver was injured when a goods train was derailed due to a bridge being undermined and collapsing.

 Port Augusta, 1987

-On 17 April 1987 two men were injured two crewless locomotives slipped their brakes, ran away and crashed head-on into parked diesels.
+On 17 April 1987, two men were injured when two crewless locomotives slipped their brakes, ran away and crashed head-on into parked diesels.

 Redhill, 1989

 On 11 July 1989, 65 people were injured when the Australian National operated Adelaide-bound Indian Pacific collided with a packed passenger train standing on the Redhill railway siding.
-The two-car Silver City Express Limited, scheduled for Broken Hill, was at the end of the crossing loop, ready to move on to the main line, as soon as the transcontinental train passed in the opposite direction.
-But the Indian Pacific came on to the loop instead of continuing on the main line.
-The driver of the Broken Hill train leapt from his cabin seconds before the collision, pushing the Express Limited 50m down the track.
-Several seriously injured passengers were flown to Adelaide for emergency treatment, as teams of ambulance officers arrived by helicopter from the capital city to treat the injured.
-Despite the heavy impact, neither train was derailed & the Indian Pacific continued to Adelaide after a safety check.
-A board of inquiry set-up after the collision blamed the driver of the Indian Pacific for failing to heed 2 warning signals before ploughing head-on into the Express Limited.
+Despite the heavy impact, neither train was derailed and the Indian Pacific continued to Adelaide after a safety check.
+A board of inquiry set-up after the collision blamed the driver of the Indian Pacific for failing to heed two warning signals before ploughing head-on into the Express Limited.

 Kyancutta, 1992

-On 14 December 1992, two people where injured when an Australian National grain train, powered by three diesel locos, collided with a fully laden semi-trailer, at a level crossing at Kyancutta.
-The truck immediately burst into flame, but the three engine drivers risked their lives and pulled the two injured people free.
+On 14 December 1992, two people were injured when an Australian National grain train, powered by three diesel locos, collided with a fully laden semi-trailer, at a level crossing at Kyancutta.
+The truck immediately burst into flames, but the three engine drivers risked their lives and pulled the two injured people free.
 CFS staff cut the couplings to the front loco, which was on fire, and the drivers reversed the rest of the train from danger.